joneslloyd/joneslloyd.github.io/_posts/2020-01-25-numpy-shape.md

 Coming from a PHP background, I was left really, *really* confused by `numpy.shape` as referenced in lesson 1 of part 2 of the course ([about here](https://youtu.be/4u8FxNEDUeg?t=3433){:target="_blank" rel="noopener"}).

-Here's why!
-Hopefully this helps other confused people in the same boat.
+Here's why – Hopefully this helps other confused people in the same boat.

 Jeremy gives some code like this:
 `a = tensor([10,20,30]);`